movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 nv
 ~~

-Specifies if the instruction is operating on non-volatile memory.
+Specifies if instruction is operating on non-volatile memory.
 By default, memory is volatile.

+GFX9 only.

     ======================================== ================================================
     Syntax                                   Description
     ======================================== ================================================
-    nv                                       Indicates that the instruction operates on non-volatile memory.
+    nv                                       Indicates that instruction operates on
+                                             non-volatile memory.
     ======================================== ================================================